 Key takeaways

-- Multilingual recognition that understands Hindi, English, and regional languages is crucial for Indian finance teams, code switching is the norm.
+- Multilingual recognition that handles Hindi, English, and regional language mixing within a single command is essential for Indian CA firms and finance teams where code switching is the norm.

-- Human in the loop verification, strong audit trails, and maker checker controls are non negotiable for compliance grade adoption.
+- Human in the loop verification, maker checker controls, and complete audit trails (audio, transcript, corrections, timestamps) are non negotiable for compliance grade adoption.

-- Start with simple expense, collection, and petty cash use cases, expand as accuracy and trust improve.
+- Start with simple use cases like petty cash, out of pocket expenses, and collection entries, then expand as accuracy and team trust improve.

-- Measure ROI with time saved per entry, classification accuracy, and month end close improvements, not just transcription accuracy percentages.
+- Measure ROI through time saved per entry, first pass posting accuracy, and month end close improvements, not just raw transcription accuracy percentages.

 Why Voice Technology Matters Now for Indian Accounting